Disclosure: This book was provided by the publisher for review.

-By Ta-Nehisi Coates, A potent story about a man born into bondage with the power to shape his fate
+Book review and synopsis for The Water Dancer by Ta-Nehisi Coates, a potent story about a man born into bondage with the power to shape his fate.

 The Water Dancer by Ta-Nehisi Coates is Coates’s first foray into writing fiction, and it piqued my curiosity as soon as I heard about it.
 Yesterday, it was announced as the latest Oprah’s Book Club pick.

 Coates is well-known for his books of essays, but I largely read fiction, so I’ve never read anything by him other than occasional articles in The Atlantic.
 I was excited, then, when I heard about The Water Dancer.
 It’s a story of a boy born into bondage with mysterious powers, which sounded like a potentially interesting story.

 (This review is long.
 Scroll down to the “Read it or Skip it?” section for the quick and dirty version of this review.)

 When The Water Dancer begins, apart from a few scenes, it plays out much like much many stories about slavery during the Antebellum Era in America.
 It is elegantly written, evocative and reveals much about the horrors of slavery.

 Then, about a third of the way in, the focus of the book shifts as Hiram begins to discover his powers.
 The shift is both good and bad.
 It gives the story room to explore a wider range of ideas, but it also becomes more plot-driven and fantastical, which is where the writing and plotting occasionally suffer.
 Still, there’s so much discerning thought and insight in this novel that it’s worth overlooking the story’s imperfections.